hpe-dev-incubator/hpe-dev-portal/content/blog/fast-data-processing-pipeline-for-predicting-flight-delays-using-apache-apis-kafka-spark-streaming-and-machine-learning-part-3.md

 **Editor’s Note:** MapR products and solutions sold prior to the acquisition of such assets by Hewlett Packard Enterprise Company in 2019 may have older product names and model numbers that differ from current solutions.
 For information about current offerings, which are now part of HPE Ezmeral Data Fabric, please visit <https://www.hpe.com/us/en/software/data-fabric.html>

-**\*Editor's Note:** This is a 3-Part Series, see the previously published posts below:*
+**Editor's Note:** This is a 3-part Series, see the previously published posts below:

 * [Part 1 - Spark Machine Learning](https://developer.hpe.com/blog/fast-data-processing-pipeline-for-predicting-flight-delays-using-apache-/)
 * [Part 2 - Kafka and Spark Streaming](https://developer.hpe.com/blog/fast-data-processing-pipeline-for-predicting-flight-delays-using-apache-apis-kafka-spark-streaming-and-machine-learning-part-2/)

-Fast Data Processing Pipeline for Predicting Flight Delays Using Apache APIs: Kafka, Spark Machine Learning, Drill, with MapR Event Store and MapR Database JSON (Part 3)

-According to Bob Renner, CEO of [Liaison Technologies](https://www.liaison.com/), the possibility to blend machine learning with real-time transactional data flowing through a single platform is opening a world of new possibilities, such as enabling organizations to take advantage of opportunities as they arise.
-According to [Gartner](https://www.gartner.com/newsroom/id/3812063) Over the next few years, virtually every app, application and service will incorporate some level of machine learning.
+According to Bob Renner, previous CEO of Liaison Technologies, the possibility to blend machine learning with real-time transactional data flowing through a single platform is opening a world of new possibilities, such as enabling organizations to take advantage of opportunities as they arise.
+According to [Gartner](https://www.gartner.com/newsroom/id/3812063) over the next few years, virtually every app, application and service will incorporate some level of machine learning.
 Leveraging these opportunities requires fast and scalable data processing pipelines.

 ![MapR Platform](/img/mapr-platform.png)

-This is the third in a series of blogs, which discusses the architecture of a data pipeline that combines streaming data with machine learning and fast storage.
+This is the third in a series of blog posts, that discuss the architecture of a data pipeline that combines streaming data with machine learning and fast storage.
 [The first post](https://developer.hpe.com/blog/fast-data-processing-pipeline-for-predicting-flight-delays-using-apache-/) discussed creating a machine learning model to predict flight delays.
-The [second post](https://developer.hpe.com/blog/fast-data-processing-pipeline-for-predicting-flight-delays-using-apache-apis-kafka-spark-streaming-and-machine-learning-part-2/) discussed using the saved model with streaming data to do real-time analysis of flight delays.
+The [second post](https://developer.hpe.com/blog/fast-data-processing-pipeline-for-predicting-flight-delays-using-apache-apis-kafka-spark-streaming-and-machine-learning-part-2/) discussed using the saved model with streaming data to do a real-time analysis of flight delays.
 This third post will discuss fast storage and analysis with MapR Database, Apache Spark, Apache Drill and OJAI.

 **Machine Learning Logistics and Data Pipelines**

 Machine Learning usually refers to the model training piece of an ML workflow.
-But, as Ted Dunning says, 90% of the effort around Machine Learning is data logistics which includes all of the aspects that occur before and after this training.
+But, as data fabric expert Ted Dunning says, 90% of the effort around Machine Learning is data logistics which includes all of the aspects that occur before and after this training.
 When you combine event streams with microservices, you can greatly enhance the agility with which you build, deploy, and maintain complex data pipelines.
 Pipelines are constructed by chaining together microservices, each of which listens for the arrival of some data, performs its designated task, and optionally publishes its own messages to another topic.
 Combining event-driven data pipelines with machine learning can handle the logistics of machine learning in a flexible way by:

 * Making input and output data available to independent consumers
 * Managing and evaluating multiple models and easily deploying new models